metrafin/documentation/README.md

 Using Metrafin's reputation system, your application can preemptively block users based on their behaviour in other applications.
 Metrafin provides two powerful reputation APIs: the Permissions API and the HonorScore API.
 The Permissions API should be used to automatically block user behaviour such as making public posts, commenting, making financial transactions, or creating group chats based on past behaviour online and the HonorScore API should be used to display a reputation score for users and moderators.

-HonorScore is a scaled score which is greater than 0 and less than 100.
+HonorScore is a scaled score which is between 0 and 100 (inclusive).
 It is rounded to 1 decimal place.

 ## Terms